 - Graduate Training – Family Treatment Center, Mental Health Systems (2004-2005)

-- (2005–present) Private practice therapist with a focus on individuals, mediation, reunification therapy, parenting coordination, high conflict parenting class, anger management, child custody and visitation mediation, therapeutic supervised visitation, Family Court Services mediation preparation, parenting coordinator and divorce coaching, child custody evaluations.
+- (2005–present) Private practice therapist with a focus on individuals, mediation, conjoint therapy, parenting coordination, high conflict parenting class, anger management, child custody and visitation mediation, therapeutic supervised visitation, Family Court Services mediation preparation, parenting coordinator and divorce coaching, child custody evaluations.

 - (July 2015 – present) Adjunct Professor, Adult Professional Studies, San Diego Christian College, Psychology Department, Undergraduate

-- (April 2013 – June 2017) Transitions Family Program, Clinical Supervisor.
+- (April 2013 – June 2017) Transitions Family Program, Clinical Supervisor

 - (2011 – present) Adjunct Professor, Southern California Seminary, Behavioral Health, Graduate

 - (August 2010 – present) Assistant Professor, San Diego Christian College, Psychology Department, Undergraduate

 - (October, 2017 – present) Academic Advisor, San Diego Christian College